Cloud-Optimized Geospatial Formats Overview

 Cloud-Optimized GeoTIFF (COG) Widely adopted OGC standard for comment

-Zarr, Kerchunk (Less) widely adopted, especially in specific communities ESDIS and OGC standards in development
+Zarr, Kerchunk, Icechunk (Less) widely adopted, especially in specific communities ESDIS and OGC standards in development

 Entwine Point Tiles (EPT), Cloud-Optimized Point Cloud (COPC) Less common (PDAL Supported) no known ESDIS or OGC standard